The Reflection (TV series)

 The Reflection (Note: Stylized in all caps.) is a Japanese anime television series co-created by writer Stan Lee and director Hiroshi Nagahama.

 Studio Deen and Lee's Pow!
 Entertainment are credited with project planning, with animation production by Studio Deen.

 The series was directed by Nagahama, with character designs by Yoshihiko Magoshi, scripts by Yasuhiro Suzuki and music by Trevor Horn.

-9nine sing the end titles song and also appear as themselves in the show.
+9nine sings the end titles song and also appear as themselves in the show.

 The series was broadcast worldwide at the same time, and the 12 episodes aired on TV in Japan from 22 July to 7 October 2017 on NHK General TV.

 In Europe and the United States, the series was co-produced and streamed by Crunchyroll, with English dubbing previously licensed by FUNimation Entertainment.

 In other regions, such as Asia, the series was distributed by other platforms.

 In Japan, the series was distributed on Amazon Prime Video and Video Pass.

 A Blu-ray disc was released in 2018.